anoma/anoma/docs/src/explore/design/dkg.md

 PVSS (we do not concern ourselves with the details here).
 The creation of this message is handled by the Ferveo library.

-The signed message will be broadcast as a special transaction.
-However, for performance reasons, these transcripts will not be verified at this stage.
+The signed message will be broadcast as a special transaction. and  will be posted on the blockchain once they are verified.
-Rather, the verification will be performed when an aggregation is attempted (discussed next).
 This verification is provided by the Ferveo library.

 Validators will need to keep track of the current weight of shared PVSS transcripts on the blockchain so that they know when enough have been posted to perform the next step, aggregation.
 This may require waiting for several blocks.

+In particular, since PVSS transcripts are large with respect to the size of a block, a sensible limit of PVSS transcripts that can be included in a single block must be chosen.
+It must also be considered that enough room for user transactions be left so as not to throttle throughput.
+However, even a limit of one PVSS transcript per block will be sufficient for the most probable choices of epoch length and \\( W \\).

 ## Aggregation

-During the dealing phase of the DKG protocol, PVSS transcripts recieved are continuously stored by each validator.
-Once a block proposer detects that they have enough PVSS transcripts ( at least \\(\frac{2}{3}W\\)), they should attempt to aggregate them.
+During the dealing phase of the DKG protocol, PVSS transcripts observed on the blockchain are continuously stored by each validator.
+Once a validator detects that they have enough PVSS transcripts ( at least \\(\frac{2}{3}W\\)), they should attempt to aggregate them.

 If aggregation cannot happen and the next epoch begins, the protocol is restarted from scratch.
 Furthermore, since a new key was not created,